Can You Buy an Investment Property with a 10% or 20% Deposit?

 Deposit requirements are also influenced by the Loan-to-Value Ratio (LVR) rules, set by the Reserve Bank of New Zealand.
 LVR limits how much banks can lend compared to the value of the property.

-For property investors, these rules generally mean a larger deposit is required than for owner-occupied homes.
+For property investors, these rules generally mean banks usually require a larger deposit than they do for owner-occupied homes.
 However, there can be exceptions, particularly for new builds or when using specialist lenders.
 Understanding LVR rules helps explain why lower deposit options may still be possible in certain situations.

 In some situations, it is possible to buy a new build investment property in New Zealand with as little as 10% deposit.
 Some banks are willing to lend at lower deposits for new builds because these properties are treated differently under the Reserve Bank’s loan-to-value ratio (LVR) restrictions, which are designed to support the construction of new housing.
 For many investors, buying a new build is one of the few situations where a 10% deposit may still be possible for an investment property.